 On successful completion of this module students should be able to:-

 LO1. appreciate the context, role and architecture of database and web-based information systems

-The module will be assessed by a practical piece of coursework (70%) and a 2-hour unseen examination (30%).
+The assessment strategy for the module aims to enable the students to demonstrate their achievement on the stated learning outcomes.
+The module will be assessed by a piece of coursework (60%) and a 2-hour unseen examination (40%).